mbhh1107-create/Shadowfox-reward-system/readme.md

 # 🎁 ShadowFox Reward System

-A web-based **Reward Management System** developed as part of the **ShadowFox Internship**.
+A web-based **Reward Management System** developed as part of the **ShadowFox Marketing**.
 This application allows users to earn, track, and redeem reward points while providing administrators with tools to manage users, rewards, and transactions efficiently.

 ---